-At 2011, I’ve made a decision that costed me nearly 5 days of struggling: I’ve decided to install a powerful Software Configuration Management tool: Microsoft Team Foundation Server.
+At 2011, years before the cloud become a trend, I’ve made a decision that costed me nearly 5 days of struggling: I’ve decided to install a powerful Software Configuration Management tool: Microsoft Team Foundation Server.
 Motivated by the popular objectives of using such product,I’ve spent the following five days looking for prerequisites, facing installation issues, conflicts and unexplained behaviors, and eventually I’ve managed to get everything on track.

 Less than one year later, I’ve logged into my Microsoft account, signed up for a Team Foundation Service account, and in 5 minutes I had a better value than the server I’ve installed in 5 days.
 In this post, I will discuss how the current trend of cloud computing – evolved to impact the software quality assurance as we know it today.

 We can understand cloud computing as explained this paper as “large scale distributed computing paradigm where a pool of virtualized, dynamically scalable, managed computing services are delivered on demand over the Internet.”.